RickAstly/Omnifactory-Tweaked/README.md

 # Omnifactory Tweaked

 This is a fork of the Omnifactory modpack created and maintained by BalaM314.
-It is currently the only actively maintained fork of Omnifactory.
+It is currently the only actively maintained fork of Omnifactory(except ste).
 The following major things were changed:
 * Tweaked a few recipes(airtight seal, etc)
 * Enabled more of Advanced Rocketry, including gas giant mining, which allows for chlorine automation